Egypt court suspends YouTube over anti-Islam film

 CAIRO An Egyptian court ordered the suspension of online video service YouTube for a month on Saturday for broadcasting a film insulting the Prophet Mohammad, state media reported.

-The country's administrative court ordered the ministries of communication and investment to block YouTube, owned by Google (GOOG.O), inside Egypt because it had carried the film "Innocence of Muslims," said state news agency MENA.
+The country's administrative court ordered the ministries of communication and investment to block YouTube, owned by Google, inside Egypt because it had carried the film "Innocence of Muslims," said state news agency MENA.

 The 13-minute video, billed as a film trailer and made in the United States, provoked a torrent of anti-American unrest in Egypt, Libya and dozens of other Muslim countries in September.